 - The Canada Revenue Agency will defer tax payments until August 31, 2020, to help businesses with cash flow

-- A wage subsidy of up to 75% for any business that has seen it’s revenue decreased by at least 30%.
+- The Canada Emergency Wage Subsidy will provide a wage subsidy of up to 75% for any business that has seen it’s revenue decreased by at least 30%.

 - a new Emergency Care Benefit of up to $900 biweekly for up to 15 weeks for self-employed people and others who are not eligible for EI sickness benefits